 Pen pal clubs

 Recently, there’s been quite a few pen pal clubs set up.
-Quill London has a paid option complete with quarterly socials and Proper Post has a matching service that I’ve been to meaning to join for the longest time.
+Quill London has a paid option complete with quarterly socials and Proper Post has a matching service that I’ve been meaning to join for the longest time.
 It’s called Paper Planes.

 Letter writing is often referred to as an art.
 But nowadays addressing the envelope is, too.
 It’s the perfect opportunity to get out the quill and ink, but brush pens work too.